 Although the ketogenic and modified Atkins diets can be very helpful in the treatment of epilepsy, similar to any medically approved therapy, there are real side effects.
 Fortunately, these side effects tend to be reversible and treatable without the need for discontinuing the diet (unlike a rash with an anticonvulsant, for example).
-In the 2009 ketogenic diet expert consensus guideline, in fact, side effects were described in detail but none were believed specifically to warrant automatically stopping the diet.
+In the 2009 ketogenic diet expert consensus guideline, side effects were described in detail, but none were believed specifically to warrant automatically stopping the diet.

 However, most ketogenic diet researchers today want to PREVENT side effects before they actually occur, rather than just treat them afterwards.
 Many of the studies of side effects of the diet prior to the past decade just reported the likelihood of these side effects occurring.
-Dr. Christina Bergqvist’s landmark study from 2005 published in Epilepsia showed that starting the ketogenic diet without a fasting period led to less hypoglycemia and acidosis, helped lead the way in this line of research.
-A study from our group published just last month looking at the use of Polycitra K supplements to prevent kidney stones adds to this growing field.
+Dr. Christina Bergqvist’s landmark study from 2005 published in Epilepsia showed that starting the ketogenic diet without a fasting period led to less hypoglycemia and acidosis and helped lead the way in this line of research.
+A study from our group published just last month looking at the use of Polycitra-K™ supplements to prevent kidney stones adds to this growing field.

 What are these major side effects of the diet that are being actively studied?

 In 2000, a report from our group found that 6% of children on the ketogenic diet had kidney stones, and they seemed to be more common in those children who had elevated urine calcium levels.
 This study theorized in its discussion section that treating those with elevated urine calcium with oral potassium citrates (e.g., Polycitra-K™) would reduce the risk of stones.
 For 6 years, our ketogenic diet center at Hopkins did just that – and it mostly worked.
 However, several children still developed kidney stones sometimes due to

 - Parents refusing to give it

 - Stones occurring before the first lab results were ever done